In Japan's neighbors, fear and frustration are shared over radioactive water release

 “We should absolutely cut back on our consumption of seafood.
 Actually, we can’t eat it,” Kim said.
 “I can’t accept the Japanese plan because it’s too unilateral and is proceeding without countermeasures.”

-Foreign experts said the water discharged will have a negligible impact on the environment and human health.
-The International Atomic Energy Agency also said it has experts on the ground to ensure the discharge goes as planned.
-But ahead of the discharge of the wastewater starting Thursday, public fears and frustrations were being shared in its Asian neighbors, where many still bear strong resentment against Japan’s wartime aggression.
+Many foreign experts said the water discharge will have a negligible impact on the environment and human health.
+The International Atomic Energy Agency also said it has experts on the ground to ensure the release goes as planned.
+But with the discharge starting Thursday, public fears and frustration were being shared in its Asian neighbors, where many still bear strong resentment over Japan’s World War II aggression.

-Earlier this week, China summoned Japan’s ambassador in Beijing to register its complaints, and a government spokesperson called the discharge plan “extremely selfish and irresponsible.”
+In response to the release, China banned seafood from Japan.
+Ministry of Commerce spokesperson Shu Jueting called the discharge “extremely selfish and irresponsible” and said it would “cause damage and harm to the global marine environment that cannot be predicted.”

 Hong Kong and Macau said they were banning seafood from Fukushima and nine other Japanese prefectures.
+North Korea’s Foreign Ministry called the release a “crime against humanity” and said Japan would be wholly responsible its “catastrophic consequences.”

+South Korean police detained 16 student activists Thursday for allegedly trying to enter the Japanese Embassy illegally to protest the release.
+The activists entered the building housing the embassy, shouted slogans and unfolded banners but failed to enter embassy offices, according to police.

-In South Korea, fierce domestic political wrangling has erupted over its own government’s endorsement of the safety of the Japanese plan.
+In South Korea, fierce domestic political wrangling has erupted over its own government’s endorsement of the Japanese plan.
 Liberal critics accused the conservative government led by President Yoon Suk Yeol of pushing to improve ties with Japan at the sacrifice of public health.

-“The Yoon Suk Yeol government and the ruling People Power Party are accomplices in the dumping of the wastewater,” Kwon Chil-seung, a spokesperson for the main opposition Democratic Party, said.
+“The Yoon Suk Yeol government and the ruling People Power Party are accomplices in the dumping of the wastewater,” said Kwon Chil-seung, a spokesperson for the main opposition Democratic Party.

-The ruling party accused the opposition of inciting anti-Japan sentiments and public fears for political gains, undermining South Korea’s national interests and driving those in the domestic fisheries and seafood industries to the edge.
+The governing party accused the opposition of inciting anti-Japan sentiment and public fears for political gain, undermining South Korea’s national interests and driving those in the domestic fisheries and seafood industries to the edge.

-Yoon’s government and the Democratic Party have already fought bitterly over another Japan issue — Yoon’s contentious decision to take a major step toward easing bilateral historical grievances over former forced Korean laborers during the Japanese colonial period.
-The Democratic Party slammed Yoon for allegedly making concessions preemptively to Japan without receiving corresponding steps in return.
+Yoon’s government and the Democratic Party have already fought bitterly over another Japan issue — Yoon’s contentious decision to take a major step toward easing historical grievances over forced Korean laborers during the Japanese colonial period.
+The Democratic Party accused Yoon of making concessions to Japan without receiving steps in return.
 Yoon maintains that improved ties with Japan are necessary because of shared challenges like North Korea’s advancing nuclear arsenal and the intensifying U.S.-China rivalry.

-Yoon administration officials said the treated and diluted wastewater would have an insignificant effect on South Korea’s waters.
-They’ve been trying to ease public concerns by holding daily briefings and expanding radiation tests on seafood at major fish markets in South Korea.
-Last month, some ruling party lawmakers even drank seawater taken from fish tanks at a seafood market in Seoul in a bid to emphasize food safety.
+Yoon administration officials have tried to ease public concerns by expanding radiation tests on seafood at major fish markets.
+Last month, some governing party lawmakers even drank seawater from fish tanks at a seafood market in Seoul to emphasize food safety.

-But surveys of South Koreans showed that more than 80% of respondents opposed the Japanese discharge plan while more than 60% said they won’t eat seafood after the water release begins.
+But surveys of South Koreans show that more than 80% of respondents oppose the Japanese discharge plan and more than 60% said they won’t eat seafood after the water release begins.

 Fears about the wastewater are taking a heavy toll on some businesses in South Korea’s seafood industry.

-In a seafood market in the southeastern port city of Busan, fishmonger Kim Hae-cheol said his revenues have halved since a few months ago and worried that his business would suffer more after the wastewater discharge begins.
+In a seafood market in the southeastern port city of Busan, fishmonger Kim Hae-cheol said his revenues have halved since a few months ago and worried that his business would suffer more after the start of the discharge.

 “I haven’t had any customers today.
-In past years, I sold fish worth 400,000-500,000 won ($300-380) by this time around on a normal day,” Kim said in a midday phone interview Wednesday.
+In past years, I sold fish worth 400,000-500,000 won ($300-$380) by this time on a normal day,” Kim said in a midday phone interview Wednesday.
 “Others in this market have had few customers today as well.”

-Kim said seafood will be safe to eat, saying he trusts the safety reviews by IAEA, Japanese and South Korean officials.
-He said his business has been battered mainly because some opposition politicians and media outlets “make much ado.”
+Kim said he trusts the safety reviews by the IAEA, Japanese and South Korean officials, but that his business has been battered mainly because some opposition politicians and media outlets “make much ado.”

-“If the wastewater is really bad, Japanese people would be the first ones to be affected?
-Right?”
-Kim, 75, said.
-“I think the Japanese government has been handling things scientifically.”

 Japan also faced strong protests from local fishing organizations, which worry their catches will be shunned.
 Japanese Prime Minister Fumio Kishida has promised his government’s full support for fishing communities during the decades the wastewater will be released.
 The National Federation of Fisheries Cooperatives opposes the release, but its leaders say some members have gained confidence in the plan’s safety.